Cluster Creation and Component Installation

 Figure 4 - TDP Version -

-Select the type of package repository (Public or Local) and enter the URL for Components (TDP-2.3.0) and Utils (TDP-UTILS-2.3.0):
+Select the package repository type (Public or Local) and enter the URL for Components (TDP-3.0) and Utils (TDP-UTILS-3.0):

-Figure 5 - Package Repositories -
+Figure 5 - Package repositories -

-Then, click NEXT.
+Next, click NEXT.

 Installation Options